Envy and jealousy are sins that are everywhere. And being in our media-saturated world certainly contributes to them.

 - Focus on verses that remind you of God’s love for you (John 3:16; 15:13; Rom.
 5:7-8; 8:38-39; 2 Cor.
 13:14)

 - Read the Psalms as personal prayers, praising God for all he is and what he has done.
 Dr. Donald Whitney discusses how to pray the Bible.

 - Pray that God will transform your envy or jealousy into dependence on and confidence in him

-- As challenging as it might be, pray for God’s blessing to be poured out on the person whom you envy.
+- As challenging as it might be, pray for God’s blessing to pour out on the person you envy.
 And give thanks for God’s provision for that person.

-- Okay, the Holy Spirit isn't a spiritual discipline.
-But I want to encourage you to seek to use the spiritual disciplines in order to walk more closely in relationship with the Holy Spirit.
+- Okay, the Holy Spirit isn’t a spiritual discipline.
+But I want to encourage you to seek to use the spiritual disciplines to walk more closely in relationship with the Holy Spirit.